Desewao/alx-pre_course/README.md

-My first readme
+Alx is great
-Alx end
+alx end